Harris-SpaceInt/SetUpForHBX-Int/README.md

 Build instructions for Linux:

-  1. install nginx
+    1. install nginx with package manager

     2. copy nginx.conf and sites-available to /etc/nginx

     3. copy sites-available/default to /etc/nginx/sites-enabled

-  4. start nginx
+    4. start nginx with $sudo nginx

+    5. test the server by going to localhost in the browser